wdjungst/create-repack-app/README.md

      ```
        <AuthRoute exact path='/register' component={Register} />
      ```
-     If the users aren't logged in, will redirect them to the Register
+     If the users are logged in, will redirect them to the homepage.